BattermanZ/ReleaseNoJutsu/README.md

 - Manually check a specific manga for new chapters
 - Get automatic notifications for newly released chapters
 - Track reading progress (mark read/unread) and keep an “unread chapters” count per manga
+- Sync a manga’s full chapter history from MangaDex (so you can start from scratch)
 - Use `/status` to see basic health/state (tracked counts, total unread, last scheduler run)

 When a manga reaches **3+ unread chapters**, notifications include a warning.